BenAY357/BalloonGame/README.md

 ![condition tracker json](condition_tracker_JSON.png)

 *Note.* The JSON contains a dictionary with two dictionaries nested in it.
 The names of the nested dictionaries refer to an independet variable.
 The keys refer to a condition and the values represent the number of participants in them.

-<center><h2>Noteworthy Parts</center></h2>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The most noteworthy parts are the animations and instructions.
-Getting the balloon to [inflate](inflate_animation.py) and [bob](bob_animation.py) “naturally” took a lot of fine turning.
-The [instructions](instructions.py) were also tricky to program as I had to learn how threading works to enable background processes to [display the labels sequentially](display_labels.py).
-Creating the [worker threads](worker_threads.py) for the instructions required a lot of planning as I had to carefully consider what kind of signals I wanted to emit and when to emit them.
-Finally, I think my [radio button classes](radio_btn_class.py) also deserve recognition as they allow the user to add more questions very easily.